momopaper/ideagen_test/README.md

 ## Containerisation

-Portable and easy deployment by using Docker, Docker-compose also will be used to manage multiple containers.
+Portable and easy deployment using Docker.
+Docker-compose will manage multiple containers.

 ## Deciding the Tools and Tech Stack